MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-branching-guide.md

 To use a branching guide, simply select the most appropriate response to go to the approprate set of steps.

+> [!NOTE]
+> If you select the **Back** button in a branching guide, you'll return to the last step you were on, similar to how history works in a web browser.

 ## What's next?